MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Profile/v1.0.12/Select-AzureRmProfile.md

 # Select-AzureRmProfile

 ## SYNOPSIS
-Loads azure_2 authentication information from a file.
+Loads Azure authentication information from a file.

 ## SYNTAX